Are you a home chef?

 Do you do most of the cooking for your family?

 Are you struggling with old, worn out equipment?

 Life is hard for the home chef.
 We love to cook and to prepare good, healthy meals for our family and friends.
 But sometimes we feel frustrated.
 I mean with equipment choices.

 It’s hard to know what to do because there are so many different options.

-What are the best posts and pans for the home chef?
+What are the best pots and pans for the home chef?

 What about knives?
 Do you need really good ones?
 Or really expensive ones?

 Which knives are the best?
 How often should you sharpen your knives?